ParallelMaths/parallel/pages/7-06-pie-charts.md

 __PAUCGN YH GFA XYBHG GAHG; GFABA YH TZ EABOUTATG EQUVA YT GFA LZBQR XZB CWQN OUGFAOUGYVH.__

-Such a coded message would have been unbreakable for centuries, until an mathematician called al-Kindi developed the oldest known code-breaking technique in the 9th century.
+Such a coded message would have been unbreakable for centuries, until a 9th century mathematician called al-Kindi developed the oldest known code-breaking.
 “The Philosopher of the Arabs”, as he was known, realised that every letter has a personality, and if that letter is replaced with a different letter, then the personality is transferred to the new letter, so it should still be recognisable.

 The most important part of a letter’s personality is how often it occurs.
 Some letters are more common than others, and the bar graph below shows the frequency of letters in English.